chlyz/i3ipc-dynamic-tiling/README.md

 On the other hand, _i3_ and _sway_ has a relatively big user base and is under active development, which implies that most programs will either behave well or otherwise get fixed.
-Furthermore, with _wayland_ on the rise and no _dwm_ or _xmonad_ implementations known to me on the way, I think this is the direction to go for now.
+Furthermore, with _wayland_ on the rise and no _dwm_ or _xmonad_ implementations known to me on the way.

+Unfortunately, the positions of the spawned windows in _i3_ and _sway_ needs to be done manually.
+This can be tedious and I rather like the dynamic tiling in other window managers like _dwm_, _xmonad_, or _qtile_ (there are many more).

+But there is an excellent protocol to talk with _i3_ and _sway_ that can be used to force the behavior to mimic the dynamic tiling.

 The code is written in python using the i3 IPC framework and _stealing_ ideas from [budlabs i3ass](https://github.com/budlabs/i3ass).
 I highly recommend the